The Logic of Peter of Spain

-Another Peter of Spain, referred to as Petrus Hispanus non-papa, has been identified as the author of the Summa ‘Absoluta cuiuslibet’, a late twelfth-century handbook on syntax closely linked with Priscian’s Institutiones grammatice, libb.
+Another Petrus Hispanus, referred to as Petrus Hispanus non-papa, has been identified as the author of the Summa ‘Absoluta cuiuslibet’, a late twelfth-century handbook on syntax closely linked with Priscian’s Institutiones grammatice, libb.
 XVII and XVIII, which became very popular later in the Middle Ages under the name Priscianus minor (Kneepkens 1987).
 The chronology of this work seems to rule out that this Peter of Spain is the same author as the author of the Tractatus.

 2. Origins of Peter’s Works on Logic

 Peter’s logic seems to have its origin in the continental tradition.
-Evidence of the educational carreer of the Tractatus appears from two commentaries, which contain short lemmata and a number of questions (questiones) together with their solutions.
+Evidence of the educational carreer of the Tractatus appears from two commentaries (see De Rijk 1968, pp. 23–34 and De Rijk (ed.)
+1972, Introduction, pp. LXXff.), which contain short lemmata and a number of questions (questiones) together with their solutions.
 The tracts as contained in these texts are very similar to the ones in the Tractatus.
-The Tractatus has features that are typical of the Paris tradition, such as the separate treatment of ampliation, restriction and distribution, as well as several other, doctrinal elements.
-We do not know whether Peter had any connection with Paris, nor can we say anything definitive about the identity of Peter of Spain’s teachers.
+The Tractatus has features that are typical of the Paris tradition, such as the separate treatment of ampliation, restriction and distribution, as well as several other doctrinal elements (see De Rijk (ed.)
+1972, pp. LXXXIV–LXXXVIII).
+We do not know whether Peter had any connection with Paris, nor can we say anything definitive about the identity of his teachers.
 Earlier sources for Peter’s works on logic can be traced back to Boethian-Aristotelian logic, and authorities in the field of grammar such as Priscian and Donatus.

-Like the Tractatus, the Syncategoreumata also displays a continental origin, and appears to have continued along the lines of a similar work by Johannes Pagus (which has been dated between 1225 and 1235), later on further developed by Nicholas of Paris, who wrote his Syncategoreumata between 1240 and 1250 (see Braakhuis 1979, Vol. I, p.
+Like the Tractatus, the Syncategoreumata also displays a continental origin.
+It appears to have continued along the lines of a similar work by Johannes Pagus.
+This work, which has been dated between 1225 and 1235, was later on further developed by Nicholas of Paris, who wrote his Syncategoreumata between 1240 and 1250 (see Braakhuis 1979, Vol. I, p.
 248).

 3. The Tractatus